obnoxxx/fedora-samba-ctdb-cluster/README.md

 ## Prerequisites

-* Host with LXC installed.
+* Linux host, attached to the network
+* lxc installed
+* vagrant installed
+* vagrant-lxc plugin installed
+* possibly preparation of bridge interfaces on the host (the example uses libvirt's `virbr` interfaces)

 ## Configuration

-* Possibly prepare bridge network interfaces on the host.
-The example data uses libvirt's virbr interfaces.
 * Edit the configuration at thet top of the Vagrantfile:
- * global network settings
+ * global network settings (example uses virbr interfaces)
- * the VMS array adapt the number of nodes and the IP configuration of each node
+ * the VMS array to adjust the number of nodes and the IP configuration of each node

 ## Running